 Dr. Thomas Grange.
-Thomas is the founder and principal scientist of nextnano Lab.
+Thomas is the founder and Research & Development Director of nextnano Lab.

 Thomas is an expert in modeling quantum transport and dynamics using the non-equilibrium Green’s functions method and on the theory of scattering processes in semiconductor heterostructures.

-Before founding nextnano Lab SAS, Thomas was working at nextnano GmbH (2017-2021) where he was involved in quantum cascade laser modeling using the non-equilibrium Green’s function method within the EU project FLASH.
+Before founding nextnano Lab SAS, Thomas was working within the EU project FLASH at nextnano GmbH (2017-2021) where he developed quantum cascade laser modeling using the non-equilibrium Green’s function method.

 Thomas was born in France and studied Physics at the École normale supérieure de Lyon (ENS Lyon) and at the École normale supérieure (ENS), Paris.
 His PhD work was on the theory of electron-phonon interaction, polaron formation and dynamics in quantum dots in the group of Robson Ferreira and Gérald Bastard at the ENS.
 He then joined a the group of Peter Vogl at the Walter Schottky Institute of the Technische Universität München (Germany) as a Humboldt Research Fellow, where he worked on the modeling of transport in quantum cascade lasers and nanowire heterostructures (2009-2013).
 Between 2013 and 2017, he was working in the group of Alexia Auffèves at Institut Néel (CNRS) in Grenoble (France) on modeling single-photon emission from quantum dots and nitrogen-vacancy centers in diamond.